 Be frank in discussing your expectations with your surgeon.
 He or she should be equally frank with you, describing your alternatives and the risks and limitations of each.

 If, for example, your fat deposits are limited to the area below the navel, you may require a less complex procedure called a partial abdominoplasty, also know as a mini-tummy tuck, which can often be performed on an outpatient basis.
 You may, on the other hand, benefit more from partial or complete abdominoplasty done in conjunction with liposuction to remove fat deposits from the hips, for a better body contour.
 Or maybe liposuction alone would create the best result.

 In any case, your surgeon should work with you to recommend the procedure that is right for you and will come closest to producing the desired body contour.

 During the consultation, your surgeon should also explain the anesthesia he or she will use, the type of facility where the surgery will be performed, and the costs involved.
 In most cases, health insurance policies do not cover the cost of abdominoplasty.

 Preparing For Your Surgery

 Your surgeon will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding certain vitamins, and medications.

 If you smoke, plan to quit at least four weeks before your surgery and not to resume for at least four weeks after your surgery.
 Avoid overexposure to the sun before surgery, especially to your abdomen, and do not go on a stringent diet, as both can inhibit your ability to heal.
 If you develop a cold or infection of any kind, your surgery will probably be postponed.

-Whether your surgery is done on an outpatient or inpatient basis, you should arrange for someone to drive you home after your surgery, and to help you out for a day or two after you leave the hospital, if needed.
+Abdominoplasty surgery is done on an outpatient basis.
+You will need to arrange for someone to drive you home after your surgery, and to help you out for a day or two.